Ramonjunior114/Ramonjunior114/README.md

 - 👋 Hi, Hello, I'm Ramon Rodrigues, student of Economic Sciences at the Federal University of Sergipe (UFS), creator and director of EIDIOS.
 A project and materials relevant to the market or virtual market, companies and communication systems are designed for inter and auxiliary communication systems.

-- 👀 I’m interested in HTML, CSS, Python and Javascript.
 - 🌱 I’m currently learning Python and machine learning.

 <!---